jackilex/readmegenerator/generator.md

 ---

 ## How To Use
 First, FORK this repo to your own repository.
 Second, CLONE the repo to your computer(forked version) into the folder of your choice.
-Third, INSTALL Node API/inquire module package by doing the following: “npm Install”.
+Third, do "NPM init" and thenINSTALL Node API/inquire module package by doing the following: “npm Install”.
 Fourth, RUN the following 3 paramaters: 1) node 2) index.js 3) a name for your file without using ‘md’.
 EXAMPLE: node index.js generator

 [Back To The Top](#read-me-template)

 ---
 ## Contribution
-undefined
+Alex Saint Victor

 [Back To The Top](#read-me-template)